BehroozZare/CSC148-Example/Section1/Implementation/README.md

     """
 ```

 And it did fix the code!
 So next time that I am writing a doctest, I will make sure that the strings are the same!
 So at least for our example, the code is working.
-But maybe it is just true for this example,
+But maybe it is just true for this example, what about the input that is given to the function?
+Let’s run the code and perform the basic way of debugging— Let's use ```print``` function and use the variables and see what's happening step-by-step!